EklectikDesign2020/Pc-Monitor/README.md

 # Security SNAPPER.
-This software monitors once started, monitors key press and your keyboard, once a key has been detected will snap a photo and send to your config email.
-The application takes in only gmail, if your gmail is not config for 3rd party application, follow instruction below.
-A virtual envirment is included, {virt folder}.
+Once started, this application monitors the system for any keyboard activity.
+When a keystroke is detected, the application will take a snapshot and send the image to the email provided during setup.
+Currently the application only allows for the use of gmail addresses.
+Instructions to allow 3rd party access to the gmail account are provided below.
+A virtual environment is included, {virt folder}.

 # Package used.
 Existing package in python : Tkinter, os, time, csv and non existing are PIL.
 How to install: